Chart Color Schemes

 Belmont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Belmont's dwelling structure, as per the latest Census, consisted of 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 85.0% houses and 15.1% other dwellings.
+Belmont's dwelling structure, as per the latest Census, had 90.2% houses and 9.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 85.0% houses and 15.1% other dwellings.
 Home ownership in Belmont stood at 36.0%, with mortgaged dwellings at 47.6% and rented ones at 16.4%.
-The median monthly mortgage repayment was $2,167, higher than Brisbane metro's $1,950.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $1,950.
 The median weekly rent in Belmont was $460, compared to Brisbane metro's $405.
-Nationally, Belmont's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially higher at $460 compared to the national figure of $375.
+Nationally, Belmont's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing